24 Books Like the Hunger Games to Devour Now

 Mortal Engines by Philip Reeve

-I had heard so much about this book and was so excited to read it.
+I had heard so much about this book and was excited to read it.
 I have a hard time not comparing this young adult fantasy book to the Divergent Series and The Hunger Games which were both amazing.

 This book is part fantasy and part sci-fi in a world of predator cities.
 Giant cities chase small towns and devour them in an effort to survive.
 Of all the urban fantasy books, this one closely resembles sci-fi.